Mountain Lines Follows a 400-Mile Walk through the Alps

-In the beginning of the novel, Arlan describes a feeling well-known to travelers of all different walks of life.
+At the beginning of the novel, Arlan describes a feeling well-known to travelers from all different walks of life.
 He describes the overwhelming excitement of the idea of such a trip, only to be later reminded of the harsh realities that such a trip guarantees:

 “Some days it was all I could think about.
 I would picture myself in the photographs I had seen on the internet, images of ice-capped mountains of endless fields of wildflowers, of warm dining rooms full of like-minded people…I dreamt, as one dreams of a long-lost love, of walking myself into the sea.